PRAJWAL-BR-0304/Student-Management-System/README.md

 ├── README.md
 └── requirements.txt
 🛠 Optional: MySQL Setup
-If you're using MySQL instead of SQLite:
+If you're using MySQL instead of SQLite, run this in MySQL CLI:

 sql
 Copy
 Edit
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'root123';
-Then update DATABASES in settings.py accordingly.
+Then update the DATABASES section in settings.py accordingly.

 🐛 Troubleshooting
 ModuleNotFoundError: No module named 'active_link'